Yamini2001/LeetCode-Solutions/README.md

    ## Prime Number of Set Bits in Binary Representation
    Given two integers left and right, return the count of numbers in the inclusive range [left, right] having a prime number of set bits in their binary representation.

+   ## Binary Gap
+   Two 1's are adjacent if there are only 0's separating them (possibly no 0's).
+The distance between two 1's is the absolute difference between their bit positions.
+For example, the two 1's in "1001" have a distance of 3.